 1. Include your target keyword in relevant places

-Including your target keyword within key elements of your page will help Google (and your readers) understand what the page is about:
+Including your target keyword within key elements of your page will help Google, AI assistants like ChatGPT and Gemini, and your readers, understand what the page is about.

 Page title